tgstation/common_core/Interesting Planets/Human Space/The Sol System.md

 Life on the Moon today is characterised by stratification.
 The dominant form of Lunar architecture, and the perfect example of this phenomenon, is the stack city- so named as it is tunneled into the surface, with wealthier citizens living on or near the surface underneath great domes, while beneath lie the poorer districts where the workers live.

 ### Mars: Fuelling Humanity
+> "Arise, children of the Red Planet, the day of glory has arrived!"

 #### Fact Sheet:
 * The capital city of Mars is New Osaka, in the Arabia Sector.
 Originally founded as Oda Colony, the city has expanded to have a population of 10 million and hosts most of the planet's administrative and governmental functions.
 It is also known as the Red City, due to its red rock buildings constructed from local materials... and due to the frequent sandstorms that roll through its streets.
 It's not uncommon for entire weeks to be characterised by dust hanging heavy in the air.